tan-zhihao1/kickpi-book/h618/en/21-Android12.0 System customization.md

 </activity>
 ```

 H618 As a Launcher, there will be APP problems due to permission restrictions.
 You need to add permissions.
-Please refer to [APPspecial permission issue](## APP特殊权限问题)

 There is no missing desktop attribute problem, you need to add the above two categories.